Getting 'set up' to start right - part 4

 Being too tense in the muscles or relaxed in any of the kinematic links will be cause for lower power output.
 The hips will be lower at the static beginning point than during the actual instant of the pull.
 Keeping the thighs at about ten to twenty degrees above horizontal seems to be the most advantageous.
 This, however, depends on the body type mentioned earlier.

-Next month in the final part of this article we will look at shifting of the body links prior to movement of the bar, shoulder and hip joint interaction with the bar, the alignment of the shoulder joint to maximize the pull, the alignment of the hip joint to maximize the pull and the initial pull off the floor
+Next month in the final part of this article we will look at shifting of the body links before movement of the bar, shoulder and hip joint interaction with the bar, the alignment of the shoulder joint to maximize the pull, the alignment of the hip joint to maximize the pull and the initial pull off the floor

 This article first appeared in: